San Marin High School: Campus

 The school occupies 39.6 acre, with a total of 51 classrooms, one gymnasium and one mini-gym, a student center, library, college and career center, media room, art department, gym, and science lab.
-All the facilities have recently been upgraded thanks to the Facility Bond.
+Many facilities, with the exception of the gymnasiums, have recently been upgraded thanks to the Facility Bond.
 The seniors have a tradition of chalking their graduating class year on a hill on the north side of the school named, "Senior Hill".

 Athletic facilities include tennis and basketball courts, baseball and softball diamonds, soccer field and a newly upgraded artificial turf football field and an all-weather track.

 The school also has a STEM building, in regards to their STEM program, the building was built upon the north-eastern campus area.
 Construction concluded in 2020, and was specifically meant for students who participated in the program.
 The classrooms were of the 'modern' structure, there are TVs, chemistry labs, and group working opportunities built in.
 There is even a 'lounge' and more.